Klhmt/HDReady/README.md

 ## What's the purpose of this project?

 A DSLR camera has a limited dynamic range.
 When there are some dark and very bright areas in the same scene some parts of your image will be over/underexposeded.
-This programs aims at merging a few **static** bracketed images to have a high dynamic range image.
+This programs aims at merging a few **static** bracketed images to produce a high dynamic range image.

 ## The program